tulinkaman/tulinkaman/README.md

 My name is Tulin Kaman.
 I am an Assistant Professor in the Department of Mathematical Sciences at the University of Arkandas.

-My research interest is in modeling and simulation specifically computational fluid dynamics and turbulence, numerical methods for partial differential equations with computer aspects of numerical algorithms and uncertainty quantificiation.
-My recent work includes the development new efficient and optimized front tracking method for the numerical simulation of multiphase flows.
+My research interests are at the intersection of modeling and simulations in computational fluid dynamics and turbulence, numerical methods for stochastic partial differential equations, scientific parallel computing and uncertainty quantification.
+My research involves the study of the turbulent mixing and turbulent combustion to understand the physical instability mechanism on the important scientific and engineering problems.

 My GitHub repo: https://github.com/tulinkaman